Kevin Andrews, Ph.D.

 Licensing, product acquisition, contract research, proof of concept leading to scale-up to manufacturing, joint development, supplier agreement

-Opportunity to participate in a multi-billion-dollar annual market
+An opportunity to participate in a portion of a $2 billion annual market

 SOLUTION PROVIDER HELP DESK:

 NineSigma, representing a global health care products company, invites proposals for technology or processes to enhance or control silver solubility in aqueous systems.